 The E visa is for investors (E-2), traders (E-1), and qualified employees of non-US-owned companies.
 An E-1 Trader Visa or E-2 Investor Visa applicant must be a national of a country that has a commercial treaty with the US establishing E eligibility.
 Applicant must also be a principal investor or key employee with the qualifying company.
-Alternatively, a firm majority-owned by nationals of an E treaty country may bring qualified executives, managers or essential employees with the same nationality as the majority owners to work in the US in E visa status.
+Alternatively, a firm majority-owned by nationals of an E treaty country may bring qualified executives, managers or essential employees with the same nationality as the E company to work in the US.

-E-2 Investor Visa and E-1 Trader Visa applications are generally filed with a US consulate abroad.
+Qualifying E investors and their employees may file E visa applications with a US consulate abroad.
 US Consulates have primary decision-making authority over an E visa application.
 No USCIS application is necessary.
 E visa timing, procedures and standards can vary widely from consulate to consulate.

-To obtain an E-2 Investor Visa or E-1 Trader Visa for an employee, an E enterprise must provide a substantial amount of detailed information, usually including:
+To obtain an employee E Visa, an E enterprise must provide a substantial amount of detailed information, usually including: